765 742 9066 Toggle Nav

 What a Pending Lawsuit Means for Buyers

 Whether you’re a buyer, seller, or investor, no real estate transaction is without its challenges.
 Zoning laws, lease agreements, contracts, and more can make or break a negotiation.
 Not to mention the tension of getting lenders, title companies, buyers, and sellers together at closing with all the right documents and signatures.
-But sometimes, purchasing real estate gets even more complicated, like when a property’s title is muddled.
-Before you leap into buying or selling, it’s important to know more about titles, ownership, and something called lis pendens.

 What is lis pendens?